jackdesmarais/DMS_Designer/README.md

 # DMS Designer

-A comprehensive toolkit for designing and analyzing deep mutational scanning (DMS) libraries.
+A toolkit for designing and analyzing deep mutational scanning (DMS) libraries.
+Associated with the paper Alpsoy, Ipsaro, Skopelitis, et al. Structural Basis of DNA-Dependent Coactivator Recruitment by the Tuft Cell Master Regulator POU2F3.

 ## Overview

-This repository contains tools for creating oligonucleotide libraries for protein mutagenesis studies, including:
+This repository contains tools for creating libraries of oligonucleotides for protein mutagenesis studies as well as tools for analyzing the results of such studies, including:

 - **Library Maker**: Generate comprehensive mutagenesis libraries with single and multiple amino acid mutants
-- **Library Analysis**: Analyze and visualize DMS library composition and results
+- **Library Analysis**: Analyze and visualize mutagenesis library results

 ## Modules